2024-databases-bereacollege/client-project-the-infinite-loopers/README.md

 ## Getting Started

-This is an example of how you may give instructions on setting up your project locally.
-To get a local copy up and running follow these simple example steps.
+This is the repository of another

 ### Prerequisites